I Know What You'll Do Next Summer: Reviews

 The episode received generally positive reviews from television critics, many of whom praised the case-of-the-week and the character development of Dick Casablancas.
 Eric Goldman of IGN graded the episode an 8.8 out of 10, indicating that it was "great".
 He lauded the episode's handling of its political subject matter and the return of older storylines.
 He argued that "I Know What You'll Do Next Summer" used its political message much better than "Un-American Graffiti", which aired two weeks prior; he thought that this episode's story made its political message more subtle than the previous episode.
 The reviewer also enjoyed the development of Dick's character that occurred with the return of his father, stating that the scene in which Dick yelled at his father "an excellent moment that helped bring a lot of new shading to the funny, but usually one-note character."
 Keith's storyline was another center of praise, with the reviewer stating that he thought the Fitzpatricks' plot line had been too rushed earlier in the season.
 Tanner Stransky of Entertainment Weekly was generally positive as well, noting the romantic uncertainty between Veronica and Piz, Logan and Parker, and Mac and Max, drawing parallels between this aspect of the episode and the series' uncertain future.
 In addition, the reviewer thought highly of Dick's confrontation with his father and the case-of-the-week.
 Television Without Pity graded the episode a "B+".

 In a review written during the success of the film campaign Kony 2012 on the internet, Rowan Kaiser of The A.V.
-Club thought that he found himself frequently comparing the episode's treatment of child soldiers with the discussion of Invisible Children at the time.
+Club thought that she found himself frequently comparing the episode's treatment of child soldiers with the discussion of Invisible Children at the time.
 "This isn't a bad thing.
 It's a representation of how television, like any art form, can have multiple meanings, which evolve over time."
 However, the reviewer knew that Apollo was not going to be a fraud given the cast members' support of the organization.
 The reviewer also praised Hansen's reaction to his father's return.
 Kelly West of Cinema Blend wrote that "tonight's episode of 'Veronica Mars' was a cornucopia of emotions."